gitdode/librfm95/README.md

 ### LoRa

-With LoRa, reception was stable with an RSSI of -116 dBm and +17 dBm Tx power at 18 km distance line of sight, with the following configuration (and as well just simple wire antennas):
+With LoRa, reception and response were stable with an RSSI of -116 dBm and +17 dBm Tx power at 18 km distance line of sight, with the following configuration (and as well just simple wire antennas):

 - LNA highest gain, boost on, 150% LNA current
 - Signal bandwidth: 41.7 kHz